I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 She looked up at me.
 It was odd to see her without her cheerfulness.
 ‘How do you know?’

 ‘I know because I had the same experience with my best friend back in Newcastle.
-I had had a fight with Abigail and we were on non-speaking terms.
+I'd had a fight with Abigail and we were on non-speaking terms.
 Then, the day after the fight I was away from school.
 Abigail knew that this was very unusual for me, so she skipped school after the first lesson.’
 I laughed remembering Abigail’s undying bravery to do as she pleased.
 ‘She walked all the way to my house.
-Now, during the time I had missed school I was in my backyard burying my dog’s ashes.’
+I was in my backyard burying my dog’s ashes.’

 ‘My parents and I had put the ashes in a large hollow rock that had been engraved.
 We were standing in front of it and placing lilies beside Lorelai’s rock when out of thin air another figure knelt beside the rock and began sobbing.
 It was Abigail.’
-I wiped away a clean tear before turning to G and smiling.
+I smiled at the memory.
+Abigail had loved Lorelai as much as I had.

 Stepping into the classroom, I looked around to see if our usual seats were still free.
 They were, though this time young Robyn was sitting behind my seat instead of the girl whom had sat there, last lesson.

-He was slumped comfortably in his seat with one leg stuck out.
+He was slumped comfortably, one leg stuck out.
 He looked bored as his eyes searched the room.
 When they landed on me, I hastily smiled before glancing back at G. She looked more cheerful and I gave her another reassuring smile.

 The teacher walked in and the classroom quietened down.
 He gave a small smile as he sat down at his desk and opened his laptop.